 The eyesight requirements for the role of a Firefighter are;

-- Corrected acuity should be a minimum of 6/7.5 in the best eye, with worst eye at least 6/12.
+- Corrected acuity should be a minimum of 6/7.5 in the best eye, with the worse eye at least 6/12

-- Normal vision fields to confrontation in both eyes
+- Normal visual fields to confrontation in both eyes

-- Candidates who have had laser correction surgery cannot be progressed until a period of 12 months has passed and will require a full specialist report to confirm that there is no evidence of any complications that would impair safe or effective working.
+- Candidates who have had surgical correction (e.g. laser correction) can be admitted after a period of 12 months providing they meet the above standards and have no evidence of other complications that would impair safe or effective working

 If you have any doubts that you can meet the eyesight requirements above, we strongly recommend that you book an appointment with an optician to seek their professional opinion.Unfortunately, if there are any costs involved with the completion of the required eyesight reports this will not be compensated by SFRS.